 However, when color-filled images are allowed to save in PNG format, they may need more space and bandwidth to be saved.

 On the other hand, PNG file sizes are suitable for illustrations, logos, screenshots, line art, etc to be saved in smaller size and better quality.

 Image Background Transparency: PNG is the only option

-PNG image format is designed to support transparency in the images while JPEG doesn’t.
-This feature of PNG file format lets you overlay images using any backgrounds.
+The PNG image format is designed to support transparency in the images while JPEG doesn’t.
+This feature of PNG file format lets you overlay images using any background.
 It fits best over any background.